 Since 2012, the James Beard Foundation has been training and empowering chefs to advocate for meaningful food system change through the Chefs Boot Camp for Policy and Change.

-The James Beard Foundation is a founding member of the Independent Restaurant Coalition, which was formed to create a united voice for independent restaurants to affect legislative change in the wake of the COVID-19 pandemic.
+The James Beard Foundation is a founding member and seed funder of the Independent Restaurant Coalition (IRC), which was formed to create a united voice for independent restaurants to affect legislative change in the wake of the COVID-19 pandemic.

 Together these chef-advocates meet regularly with mayors, state legislators, governors and members of Congress and their staffs to create policies focused on a more diverse, equitable, and sustainable food system.

 Grants to help independent restaurants survive, reopen, and rebuild.

 The restaurant community is always among the first to donate their time and resources to charities, and in a time of crisis are among the first responders that keep communities nourished.
 They are also among those in need.
-The Foundation has created a unique grant program to directly support small, independent restaurants.
+The Foundation has created unique grant programs to directly support small, independent restaurants.

 Food and Beverage Investment Fund for Black and Indigenous Americans (September 2020-Present)

-To help create a more equitable industry for communities that are disproportionately impacted by systemic racism and in acknowledgment of the immeasurable contribution that these two communities have made to the modern American foodscape, the Foundation launched The James Beard Foundation Food and Beverage Investment Fund for Black and Indigenous Americans to provide financial resources for food or beverage businesses that are majority-owned by Black or Indigenous individuals.
+As part of the Foundation’s commitment to building a more equitable industry, and in acknowledgment of the immeasurable contribution that these two communities have made to the modern American foodscape, the Foundation launched The James Beard Foundation Food and Beverage Investment Fund for Black and Indigenous Americans to provide financial resources for food or beverage businesses that are majority-owned by Black or Indigenous individuals.

 For information about the fund and how to make a contribution, click here